fregta/personal-gpt/README.md

 Your OpenAI API key is stored locally in your browser and is never sent to any external servers besides OpenAI's API endpoints.

 ## Usage

 1. When you first launch the application, you'll be prompted to enter your OpenAI API key if no key was provided in .env file
 2. Once authenticated, you can start chatting with the AI
-3. Use the image upload button or paste images directly to include them in your messages
+3. Use the image upload button or paste images directly to include them in your messages (GPT-4 Vision)
-4. Toggle between dark and light mode using the sun/moon icon in the top right
+4. Toggle between dark and light mode using the sun/moon icon
-5. At this time only one chat state can be shown.
-On reload the chat state is lost.
+5. Switch between GPT-4o and GPT-4o mini models using the dropdown
+6. Create new chats with the plus icon
+7. View and manage chat history in the sidebar
+8. Clear all chat history with the trash icon